Befriending all of your emotions!

 Fascinatingly, in a dictionary definition, guilt isn’t even an emotional state at all – it’s simply the knowledge and acknowledgement of wrongdoing.
 Guilt is a state of circumstance: you’re either guilty or not guilty in relation to the legal or moral code you value.

 You cannot feel guilty, because guilt is a concrete state – not an emotional one!
 Your feelings are irrelevant; if you did something wrong, you’re guilty, and it doesn’t matter if you’re happy, angry, fearful, or depressed about it.
 When you don’t do something wrong, you’re not guilty.

 Feelings don’t enter into the equation at all.
 The only way you could possibly ever feel guilty is if you don’t quite remember committing an offense (“I feel like I might be guilty, but I’m not sure.”).
 No, what you feel is shame.

 Guilt is a factual state; shame is an emotion.

-This is the real shame, because when we don’t welcome and honor our free-flowing and appropriate shame, we cannot moderate our own behavior.
+This is the real shame, because when we don’t welcome and honor our necessary shame, we cannot manage our own behavior.
 We’ll continually do things we know are wrong – and we won’t have the strength to stop ourselves.
-In our never-ending shamelessness, we’ll offend and offend and offend without pause – we’ll always be guilty – because nothing will wake us to our effect on the world.
+In our never-ending shamelessness, we’ll offend and offend and offend – we’ll always be guilty – because nothing will wake us to our effect on the world.

 If we continue to use the incorrect statement “I feel guilty,” we’ll be unable to right our wrongs, amend our behaviors, or discover where our shame originated – which means we’ll be unable to experience true happiness or contentment (both of which arise when we skillfully navigate through any difficult emotion).
 If we don’t come out and correctly state “I’m ashamed of myself,” we’ll never improve.